ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Transforming SPDM Evidence to a format usable for matching

-[Evidence Binding For SPDM](TCG_SPDM-TBD) describes the process by which evidence in a SPDM MEASUREMENTS response is converted to Evidence suitable for matching using the rules below.
+[Evidence Binding For SPDM](TCG_SPDM-TBD) describes the process by which measurements in an SPDM Measurement Block are converted to Evidence suitable for matching using the rules below.
 The converted evidence is held in evidence triples which have a similar format to reference-triples (their semantics follows the matching rules described above).